Why prenatal yoga is more than gentle stretching

 1. Warrior II (Virabhadrasana II)

-Wide stance, front knee bent, arms extended to the sides.
-5–8 breaths per side.
-Strengthens legs and pelvic floor, opens the hips – exactly what you need for birth.
+Stand wide, front knee bent, arms stretched out to the sides.
+5-8 breaths per side.
+Strengthens legs and pelvic floor, opens hips - exactly what you need for childbirth.

 2. Malasana (Deep Squat)

-Feet slightly wider than hip-width, toes turned slightly outward.
-Sink into a deep squat, hands together in front of the chest.
-5–10 breaths.
-The best exercise to open the pelvic space and keep the hip muscles flexible.
+Feet slightly wider than hip-width, toes slightly outward.
+Sink into a deep squat, hands together in front of your chest.
+5-10 breaths.
+The best exercise to open the pelvic area and keep the hip muscles supple.

-- No longer lying on your back: From week 16, the uterus can compress the inferior vena cava.
+- No more lying on your back: From week 16 onwards, the uterus can compress the inferior vena cava

-- Modify abdominal exercises: Classic crunches are a no-go.
-Instead: gentle pelvic floor exercises.
+- Customize abdominal exercises: Classic crunches are taboo.
+Instead: gentle pelvic floor exercises

-The countdown is on.
-Your belly is big, your breath short, your sleep restless.
-It’s no longer about strength – it’s about preparation.For the birth.
-For letting go.
-For the greatest adventure of your life.
+The countdown is running.
+Your stomach is big, your breathing is short, your sleep is restless.
+Now it's no longer about strength - it's about Preparation.
+To the birth.
+On letting go.
+On the biggest adventure of your life.

 What your body needs now

-Your baby is pressing on your diaphragm, bladder, and pelvic floor.
+Your baby is pressing on your diaphragm, bladder and pelvic floor.
 Every movement feels different.
-This is normal.
-In the third trimester, you are allowed to slow down – but please don’t stop.
-Gentle movement helps with water retention, back pain, and sleep issues.
+That's normal.
+In the third trimester you can slow down - but please don't stop.
+Gentle exercise helps against water retention, back pain and sleep problems.

 3 exercises for the third trimester

-In a cross-legged position or on a cushion: while inhaling, consciously relax the pelvic floor (let go!), while exhaling gently activate it.
-10 repetitions.
-This technique prepares you directly for the pushing contractions – because during birth, it’s about letting go, not tensing up.
+Sitting cross-legged or on a pillow: consciously relax (let go!) the pelvic floor as you breathe in, and gently activate it as you breathe out.
+10 reps.
+This technique prepares you directly for contractions - because birth is about letting go, not tensing up.

 2. Butterfly (Baddha Konasana)

-Sitting, soles of the feet together, let the knees fall outwards.
+Sitting, soles of feet together, knees falling outwards.
 Gently lean forward.
-5–8 breaths.
+5-8 breaths.
 Opens the hip area and can prepare the pelvic floor muscles for birth.

-Knees wide apart, a large cushion or bolster between the thighs.
-Lay the upper body on the cushion.
-3–5 minutes.
-This position relieves the back and gives room to the belly – perfect when nothing else works.
+Knees wide apart, a large pillow or bolster between your thighs.
+Place your upper body on the pillow.
+3-5 minutes.
+This position relieves the strain on the back and offers space for the stomach - perfect when nothing works anymore.

-Breathing techniques for birth: What you learn on the mat, you need in the delivery room
+Breathing techniques for childbirth: What you learn on the mat, you need in the delivery room

-The most important skill you take from prenatal yoga is not flexibility.
-It’s the ability to breathe calmly under pressure.
+The most important skill you take away from prenatal yoga is not flexibility.
+It's the one Ability to breathe calmly under pressure.

-Inhale and exhale through the nose, slightly constricting the back of the throat.
-A gentle sound is created.
-This technique activates your parasympathetic nervous system and helps you stay calm during contractions.
+Breathe in and out through your nose, slightly narrowing the back of your throat.
+A gentle hissing noise occurs.
+This technique activates your parasympathetic nervous system and helps you stay calm during labor.

 Inhale for 4 seconds, hold for 7 seconds, exhale for 8 seconds.
-Perfect for the sleepless nights of the third trimester – and even later with a newborn.
+Perfect for those sleepless nights in the third trimester - and later with a newborn too.

 When should you seek medical advice?

 Prenatal yoga is safe and recommended for most pregnant women.
-However, there are situations in which you should first speak with your gynecologist or midwife:
+However, there are situations in which you should speak to your gynecologist or midwife first:

 - High-risk pregnancy or multiple pregnancy